 -

-People should use filtered water instead of tap water when boiling procedures cannot be done.
+People should use filtered water instead of tap water when boiling is not possible.

 -